Victorurjcds/Telecomunication_supplier/README.md

 SQL+Qlik-Sense to get insight into my telecomunication supplier

 home.csv: It is a table create from original source (bill of my telecomunication supplier).
 It has been change in order to keep anonymity.
+It has been created using Oracle SQL Developer and Oracle Database 11g.